-The University Hospitals of North Midlands NHS Trust (UHNM), The Royal Wolverhampton NHS Trust (RWT), Walsall Healthcare NHS Trust (WHT) and North Staffordshire Combined Healthcare NHS Trust (NSCHC) are public bodies and therefore publicly accountable.
+The University Hospitals of North Midlands NHS Trust (UHNM), The Royal Wolverhampton NHS Trust (RWT), Walsall Healthcare NHS Trust (WHT), Black Country Healthcare NHS Trust (BCHFT) and North Staffordshire Combined Healthcare NHS Trust (NSCHT) are public bodies and therefore publicly accountable.

-UHNM historically provided a full Supplies and Procurement 'Shared' service to NSCHC where all Supplies and Procurement staff providing services for both Trusts were employed by UHNM.
+UHNM historically provided a full Supplies and Procurement 'Shared' service to NSCHT where all Supplies and Procurement staff providing services for both Trusts were employed by UHNM.
 The UHNM Supplies and Procurement Department also inherited the ex Mid Staffordshire Foundation NHS Trust (MSFT) Supplies and Procurement staff during 2015 when the Trust was taken over by UHNM.
-On the 1st of July 2019 UHNM and RWT agreed to create a single larger Pan-Integrated Care System (ICS) procurement entity known as the Integrated Supplies and Procurement Department (ISPD) that is hosted by UHNM.
+On the 1st July 2019 UHNM and RWT agreed to create a single larger Pan-Integrated Care System (ICS) procurement entity known as the North Midlands and Black Country Procurement Group (NMBC) that is hosted by UHNM.

-The integrated model was further complimented on the 1st of December 2021 when Walsall Healthcare NHS Trust (WHT) and the RWT hosted Black Country Pathology Procurement (BCPS) Team were also introduced into the integrated ISPD model following the conclusion of a formal Management of Change (MoC) process which saw all the Supplies and Procurement staff from WHT and the BCPS TUPE transfer into UHNM.
-This therefore increased the total number of organisations represented as part of the integrated model to five (incl. the BCPS) with approximately 140 WTE staff employed covering an annual Trust income of £2.1 billion and an approximate annual spend of £840 million.
-The ISPD now spans a Pan ICS footprint which covers both the Staffordshire and Stoke-on-Trent and Black Country regions.
+The integrated model was further complimented on the 1st December 2021 when Walsall Healthcare NHS Trust (WHT) and the RWT hosted Black Country Pathology Service (BCPS) Procurement team were also introduced into the integrated NMBC model following the conclusion of a formal management of change (MoC).
+On 1st January 2024 the Black Country Healthcare NHS Foundation Trust (BCHFT) also followed the process which saw all Supplies and Procurement staff TUPE transfer into UHNM.
+This therefore increased the total number of organisations represented as part of the integrated model to six (incl. the BCHFT) with approximately 140 staff employed covering an annual Trust income of £3.09 billion and an approximate annual spend of £1.107 billion.
+Our collaborative partners cover an annual income of £2.139 billion and an approximate annual spend of £520 million.
+The NMBC now spans a Pan ICS footprint which covers both the Staffordshire, Shropshire, Stoke-on-Trent and Black Country ICS regions.